 When there is suspicion of a rabies outbreak and/or when there is concern of a rabid animal on the loose, it is of life saving importance that the local public be informed, and every possible means of informing the public needs to be used.
-That includes "reverse 911" calls specific to the area involved, interviews on local radio, Town website alerts, social media (now the fastest method!) and volunteers can even help with notices at libraries and storefronts.
+That includes "reverse 911" calls specific to the area involved, interviews on local radio, Town website alerts and volunteers can help with notices at libraries and storefronts.

-I feel fortunate to have a good working relationship with the police dispatchers, Police Department, (officers are sometimes needed to shoot a rabid animal.), the Animal Control Officer, our Animal Inspector, local cable, local radio (WATD), local newspaper (Plympton-Halifax Express).
+I feel fortunate to have a good working relationship with the police dispatchers, Police Department, (Officers are sometimes needed to shoot a rabid animal.), the Animal Control Officers (ACO) and our Animal Inspector, local cable (Comcast), local radio (WATD), local newspaper (CNC).